ArgoRobots/Sales-Tracker/README.md

 To use the program effectively, follow these steps:
 1.	**Add an Accountant**: The first step is to add an accountant that will be associated with the sales and purchases.
-2.	**Add Company Names**: Enter the companies you will be buying from.
+2.	**Add Companies**: Enter the companies you will be buying from.
 3.	**Add Categories**: Organize your products by creating categories, making it easier to manage inventory and track sales.
-For example, if your company buys a many different types of robotic components, you can add the categories "Bolts, nuts, screws, ball bearings, motors, etc.
+For example, if your company buys many different types of robotic components, you can add the categories "Bolts, nuts, screws, ball bearings, motors, etc.
 4.	**Add Products**: Once categories are set, you can create products within those categories.
 5.	**Add Sales and Purchases**: After setting up accountants, companies, categories, and products, you can start adding sales and purchases into the system.